-Ready to understand the highly evolved world of search engine optimisation?
+Ready to understand the highly evolved world of search engine optimization?
 Let’s begin with some basic terminology and concepts as they relate to local SEO—the branch of SEO that is used to help local businesses be visible in search.

 Perform a search on ‘dog walker in Phoenix’, and your results stem from Google’s local interpretation.
 Google can also interpret the query ‘website designer’ as ‘website designer near me’ or ‘website designer San Antonio’ because most people searching for those words are looking for a local result.

 Aside from paid ads that appear in the search results, there are two types of local listings: those in the local search pack and the ‘organic’ listings that are below the local search pack.